Jiacheng98/GPT-2/README.md

     pip install -r requirements.txt
     ```

+### Dataset

+The dataset used for training is the [Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) dataset.
+The dataset is stored in the `input.txt` file.

 ### Training
 To train the GPT-2 model from scratch using the Tiny Shakespeare dataset, run the following command:
     ```bash